 Some observers of Mormonism like to refer to Mormons as “guilt-ridden”.
 I think there can be some truth to this label.

 Would be followers of Christ are aware of the long list of commandments their expected to keep.
-Those who wrestle with needless-guilt apparently don’t understand that the Lord doesn’t expect us to master all of the commandments while in mortality.
+Those who wrestle with needless guilt apparently don’t understand that the Lord doesn’t expect us to master all of the commandments while in mortality.
 We live in a fallen world and the power of the fall is such that there has been only one being born in this world who had the capacity to keep all of the commandments.
 Those who fail to understand this basic gospel concept struggle with guilt until they eventually conclude they’re not celestial material.

 When we covenant with the Lord we gain access to the blessings of the atonement.
-The whole purpose of the atonement of Jesus Christ is to “bring about the plan of mercy” (Alma 42:15) so you and I could eventually become celestial material with faith on Jesus Christ.
+The whole purpose of the atonement of Jesus Christ is to “bring about the plan of mercy” (Alma 42:15) so you and I can eventually become celestial material with faith on Jesus Christ.

 With a correct understanding of the Lord’s abiding mercy we’re never ridden with guilt even though we struggle with sin an imperfection.
 Our focus needs to be on the Savior and on the plan of salvation as taught in the scriptures.